ParrotSec/documentation/docs/getting-started/install-virtualbox.md

 3. Click the Folder icon and select your .ova file

-NOTE: in Parrot Linux the firejail profile limits the directories VirtualBox has access to.
+NOTE: in Parrot OS the firejail profile limits the directories VirtualBox has access to.

 4. Once you have your file, edit to your likeing > click import > agree/disagree with the license > import!